Osprey

 2008 |

 Notable spring-passage count 16 May – A count of 15 birds was a high total for spring, numbers usually being fewer than 10.
-The highest spring count on record is only 24, on 11 May 1949. |
+The highest spring count on record is 30 on 15 May 2019 (see below). |

 2014 |

-Notable autumn-passage count 31 Aug – A count of 20 was, at the time, the highest since publication of The Birds of Lundy. |
+Notable autumn-passage count 31 Aug – A count of 20 remains (as of the end of 2023) the highest number logged for autumn passage since publication of The Birds of Lundy. |

 2019 |

-Strong spring passage 22 Apr to 22 May – Spring passage birds were logged on 15 days between 22 Apr (one) and 22 May (one), with unusually high counts in mid-May.
+Strong spring passage – new record count for Lundy 22 Apr to 22 May – Spring passage birds were logged on 15 days between 22 Apr (one) and 22 May (one), with unusually high counts in mid-May.
 Four in full summer plumage in company with two Ringed Plovers were feeding on bare ground by the West Side track above Devil’s Slide on 13 May.
-Peak counts were more than 20 on 14 May in multiple locations including the Airfield, Pondsbury, Middle Park, Middle Park Pond and North End, with 30 present the following day. |
+Peak counts were more than 20 on 14 May in multiple locations including the Airfield, Pondsbury, Middle Park, Middle Park Pond and North End, with at least 30 present the following day.
+This remains (as of the end of 2023) the highest total ever recorded for the island. |

 Purple Sandpiper